Skip to main content

 Which company has more employees?

-Thought Machine has approximately 500-1000 employees, while AlphaSense has approximately 1750.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Thought Machine has about 500-1000 employees; AlphaSense has about 1750.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Thought Machine and AlphaSense competitors?